neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 ## Starter Code and Details

-We will supply you with starter code in XXXXX.zip .
+We will supply you with starter code in hw1.zip .
 Unpack it, put it in a fresh directory, and build a project by running `npm install` in it to fetch all the dependencies.
 The package also includes some basic sanity tests, which you can run by saying `npm test`.

-To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{ site.baseurl }}/{ link hw1.html }
+To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{site.baseurl}}/{ link: Assignments/HW1/hw1-starter.zip }

 ## Rubric